 **to be updated for 2021, if you have any current questions please contact the competition team by sending an e-mail to firstname.lastname@example.org**

-These are the rules for the 2020 edition of the Abunai!
+These are the rules for the Abunai!
 Anime Music Video Competition.

 This AMV competition is open to residents in the Netherlands.
 If you reside outside of the Netherlands, please participate in our International AMV Competition.

 If you have any questions, please contact the competition team by sending an e-mail to email@example.com.
 Please be sure to consult the FAQ, where oft-expressed concerns are addressed, before contacting us.

 - This is a local AMV Competition.
 You have to live in the Netherlands and be in possession of a valid Abunai!
 2020 ticket to sign up for this competition.
 You have to be a visitor (this includes guests and volunteers) for at least one day of the convention to participate in the competition.